 In this seventh spotlight edition, I talk with fellow equestrian author Ellen Feld.
 We discuss the best topics on earth ... writing, books and horses!
-I am honored to feature Ellen as a part of this series because she has written TEN horse books AND Breyer made a model of one of her horse book characters ...
+I am honored to feature Ellen as a part of this series because she has written TEN equestrian fiction books AND Breyer made a model of one of her horse book characters ...
 OMG!
 I think fellow authors will appreciate her response to how she structures her writing schedule!
 Hint: It's very unstructured!
 A lot of you may be saying, "Phew!
 I thought I was the only one."
 I think I can hear the sighs of relief out there!
 Happy reading!

 A little bit about Author Ellen Feld